 Turnovers kept the Blazers from extending a close lead in the season opener against Alabama State and led to the loss in Bowling Green.
 When winning he turnover battle, UAB is as dangerous team as any in the league.

 However, I expect a challenge from a Rice team that has showed obvious improvement in Year 2 under Mike Bloomgren.
 Both teams are built on physicality and the Owls have embraced their “Intellectual Brutality.”
-I don’t expect Rice to succumb to another lopsided shutout this time around.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+I don’t expect Rice to succumb to another lopsided shutout this time around.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.